Kavanaugh accuser '100 percent' certain he assaulted her; he denies it

 By Lawrence Hurley, Andrew Chung and Amanda Becker

 WASHINGTON (Reuters) - A university professor on Thursday said she was “100 percent” certain Brett Kavanaugh, President Donald Trump’s Supreme Court nominee, sexually assaulted her 36 years ago, telling a dramatic U.S. Senate hearing she feared he would rape and accidentally kill her.
-In his testimony, Kavanaugh made angry denial.
+In his testimony, Kavanaugh made an angry denial.

 Christine Blasey Ford, her voice sometimes cracking with emotion, appeared in public for the first time to detail her allegation against Kavanaugh, a conservative federal appeals court judge chosen for a lifetime job on the top U.S. court.